bitcoincore-dev/bips.bitcoincore.dev/web/content/329/index.md

 | `output` | Transaction id and output index separated by a colon | `f91d0a8a78462bc59398f2c5d7a84fcff491c26ba54c4833478b202796c8aafd:1` |
 | `xpub`   | Extended public key as defined by BIP32              | `xpub661MyMwAqRbcFtXgS5sYJABqqG9YLmC4Q1Rdap9gSE8Nq...`               |

+Each JSON object must contain both `type` and `ref` properties.
+The `label`, `origin` and `spendable` properties are optional.
+If the `label` or `spendable` properties are omitted, the importing wallet should not alter these values.
+The `origin` property should only appear where type is `tx`, and the `spendable` property only where type is `output`.

+If present, the optional `origin` property must contain an abbreviated output descriptor (as defined by BIP380[^3]) describing a BIP32 compatible originating wallet, including all key origin information but excluding any actual keys, any child path elements, or a checksum.
+This property should be used to disambiguate transaction labels from different wallets contained in the same export, particularly when exporting multiple accounts derived from the same seed.

 Care should be taken when exporting due to the privacy sensitive nature of the data.
 Encryption in transit over untrusted networks is highly recommended, and encryption at rest should also be considered.